junyuanjyjy/My-Data-Science-Self-Learning-Courses/README.md

 ## Math courses
 I chose to undertake a distance learning Maths & Econs Degree.
-My reasoning is it will offer me a strcutrued way to learn all the necessary maths skills in a strcutured way.
+My reasoning is it will offer me a strcutrued way to learn all the necessary maths skills.
 Also the process of preparing for the final exams kind of makes sure that I learn the concepts deep enough.

 - [Statistics 1](https://london.ac.uk/courses/statistics-1-st104a)